POAR: Efficient Policy Optimization via Online Abstract State Representation Learning: Policy Optimization via Online Abstract Representation

-Although SRL is confirmed to succeed in extracting some important features from high-dimensional sensory data, the state estimator derived from decoupling strategy usually deteriorates over the course of training.
+Although SRL is confirmed to succeed in extracting some important features from high-dimensional sensory data, the state estimator derived from decoupling strategy usually deteriorates over the course of training\cite{munk2016learning, raffin2019decoupling}.
 This is because the SRL model is only pre-trained with randomly sampled frames, whose parameters stay the same throughout the rest of the training, leading to over-fitting.
-Therefore, we are inspired to integrate SRL priors together with \emph{domain resemblance prior} into the original PPO model, so as to update SRL throughout the training process.
+Therefore, this work is inspired to combine the previous SOTA SRL sub-learning tasks and integrate these priors together with \emph{domain resemblance prior} into the original PPO model, so as to update SRL adaptively throughout the training process.
 The design of POAR framework, \emph{domain resemblance prior} is introduced in section \ref{Sec:Framework}, section \ref{Sec:Loss_Function}.
 The general design of loss function and update strategy is explained in section \ref{Sec:General_design}.